 What changes could be made on the recruitment side?

 Changing job descriptions from essential criteria to desirable criteria would encourage more women to apply, which is a challenge to the recruitment industry.
 Screening candidates requires rules and it must be hard to resist the checkbox approach, especially when Security people are looking for certifications etc. So many candidates must fall through the cracks because they don't meet all the criteria.
 Also, encouraging candidates who have preconceived ideas to look at these roles would help.
 I swore I would never take another job in banking at one point because of biases I had, but I was fortunate that a recruiter understood my skill set and persuaded me that I would regret it if I didn't take one particular job.
 So, it happens with candidates too.

 Do you have any final advice for women working in your industry?

 I want to hammer the point about non-traditional career paths and that it's OK to not follow a linear path and that breadth of experience will get you as far if not much further.
 The other thing I wanted to mention was perceptions of what types of roles there are in IT.
 There's a perception that you have to be really technical and I think that keeps a lot of women out of IT.
 But there are so many jobs that are not technical.
 There are project management jobs, risk management jobs, governance jobs, strategy jobs like the job that I do, where you need much softer skills, like presentation skills and being able to write reports and risk assessments.
 People forget that there are a whole host of those types of roles in IT and a lot of them could be very attractive to women.
 A lot of women are missing out because they don't realise that those jobs are there.

 A huge thank you to Sam, for opening up about her own journey to where she is now.
 If you, or someone you know, is an Inspiring Business Woman in Technology, and has a great story to tell, then I’d love to hear from you!
-Contact me at email@example.com.Posted 11 months ago
+Contact me at email@example.com.Posted about 1 year ago